hackintosh-user/HP-DV6-EFI/README.md

 * add a # behind the PCIe path Like this: #PCI(etc).....
 * Apply & Save the changes
+* Exit out of Whatever Plist editor you are using (after saving ofc)
 * Reboot your system
 * before booting into Sequoia, Reset your NVRAM.
+* Then Boot into Sequoia normally